rabbi-lion/borderlands-goty-enhanced-startup-fix/README.md

 ## Notes

-A game update or Steam file verification may restore the original launcher and require the workaround to be applied again.
+A game update (unlikely) or Steam file verification may restore the original launcher and require the workaround to be applied again.

-## References

-This guide was written independently using community reports and testing as technical references.

-Borderlands and Borderlands GOTY Enhanced are trademarks of their respective owners.

 ## License